Language-Research-Technology/ldaca-website/content/news/posts/rdc-tech-meeting/index.md

-We are designing the system so that it can work with diverse ways of expressing access rights, for example licensing like the Tribal Knowledge labels.The idea is to separate safe storage of data with a license on each item, which may reference the TK labels from a system that is administered by the data custodians who can make decisions about who is allowed to access data.
+We are designing the system so that it can work with diverse ways of expressing access rights, for example licensing like the Tribal Knowledge labels.
+The idea is to separate safe storage of data with a license on each item, which may reference the TK labels from a system that is administered by the data custodians who can make decisions about who is allowed to access data.